ffont/source/README.md

 #### Prepare VST2 SDK

-Even though JUCE 6 has support for VST3 plugins in Linux, I've had some issues with VST3 versions of plugins in Linux and therefore Source is still being built as VST2.
-This means that you need the VST2 SDK installed in your computer to compile Source.
+Even though JUCE 6 has support for VST3 plugins in Linux, I've had some issues with VST3 versions of plugins in Linux and therefore SOURCE is still being built as VST2.
+This means that you need the VST2 SDK installed in your computer to compile SOURCE.
 Make sure that the `PATH_TO_VST2_SDK` variable in `fabfile.py` points to a valid distribution of the VST2 SDK.
 This will be mounted in the Docker container that does the cross-compilation.

 #### Do the cross-compilation

-With all this in place, you should be able to cross-compile Source for ELK in a very similar way as you would do it for the desktop, using the Fabric script:
+With all this in place, you should be able to cross-compile SOURCE for ELK in a very similar way as you would do it for the desktop, using the Fabric script:

 ```
 fab compile-elk